ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     | 	|____Ballerina.toml
     ```

+#### Use the generated templates

+Follow the steps below to use the generated service templates by running the cloned Ballerina project.

+1. Navigate to the generated `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/` directory.

-3. Update the `get fhir/r4/Practitioner/[string id]corresponding` method in the `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/service.bal` file of the Ballerina templates for FHIR APIs with the code below to implement the business logic.
+2. Update the `get fhir/r4/Practitioner/[string id]` method in the corresponding `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/service.bal` file with the code below to implement the business logic.

     >**Info:** You can use VS Code to open the generated Ballerina templates for FHIR APIs and implement the business logic in it.
 It has Ballerina language support via an extension, which assists on both syntactic and semantic aspects.